linode/docs/docs/guides/development/python/get-started-with-bokeh-and-python-data-visualizations/index.md

 The right-hand column of the graph includes all of Bokeh's default tools.
 The list below outlines each one in order from top to bottom:

-- Link to the Bokeh site
+- A link to the Bokeh site.
-- Panning tool allows you to move the entire plot around as needed.
+- A panning tool that allows you to move the entire plot around as needed.
-- Box Zoom expands the area you select for better viewing.
+- The box zoom expands the area you select for better viewing.
-- Wheel Zoom uses the scroll wheel on the mouse to zoom into the area selected by the mouse cursor.
+- The wheel zoom uses the scroll wheel on the mouse to zoom into the area selected by the mouse cursor.
 This button stays on even if you select another tool, so you can pan and zoom, for example.
-- Save the current plot to disk.
+- A tool to save the current plot to disk.
-- Reset the plot to a default condition.
+- A button that resets the plot to a default condition.
-- View more information about configuring the plot tools.
+- A link to view more information about configuring the plot tools.

 ### Add Controls to Your Bokeh Graph

-The steps in this section shows you how to add controls to a Bokeh graph.
+The steps in this section show you how to add controls to a Bokeh graph.
 Before adding the controls, you should determine what these controls should do in your web browser environment.
 The example below shows one of many ways to create and use a control in Bokeh.

 1. Create a new file named `main.py` and insert the following code: